UW-Solar/Website-Reference/README.md

 5. Run `npm install` again
 6. Run `npm update`
 7. Run `npm run generate`. **This may take a while!** Ignore any errors that don't stop this command from running.
 If an error does stop this from running you'll see a red error box appear and it is because a mistake was made somewhere in the code you wrote.
 Go back through every tutorial you followed in this documentation and re-trace the steps you took.
+8. Now there should be a new `dist` folder.
+Open the folder in VS Code (easiest in a new window) and press the 'Go Live' button on the bottom right.
+This will open the website in your browser.
+Again, test that every page still works.
+This step is extremely important if the changes you made go beyond simply adding new content, but additionally change the website's functionality!
-8. Run `git add .`
+9. Run `git add .`
-9. Run `git commit -m 'Updated Website DESCRIBE CHANGES'`.
+10. Run `git commit -m 'Updated Website DESCRIBE CHANGES'`.
 In place of `DESCRIBE CHANGES`, write a short, descriptive message of what changes you made.
 Only use letters and numbers here, no other characters.
-10. Run `git push origin master`
+11. Run `git push origin master`
-11. Run `npm run deploy`. **This will take a while to run.**
+12. Run `npm run deploy`. **This will take a while to run.**

 Once you complete these steps, the site will automatically update itself.
 Go back to step 5 and go through the checklist again on the completed site.
 Make sure everything still works.
 If you follow all the instructions in this documentation, you should not get any errors. **IF YOU DO GET AN ERROR, MAKE NO CHANGES TO THE WEBSITE AND LOOK AT THE TROUBLESHOOTING SECTION AT THE BOTTOM OF THIS DOCUMENT**.